-All researchers must apply for ethical approval of a study before they may commence with research.
+All researchers should apply for ethical approval of a study before they may commence with research.
 A particular responsibility for oversight rests with the institution in the case of researchers in training, such as PhD candidates.
 Every PhD candidate must apply for ethics approval, to the most suitable Research Ethics Committee (REC) within Stellenbosch University.
 Most PhD projects can be assessed by one, particular REC, but some projects will straddle the domain of more than one REC.
 Stellenbosch University has five RECs, all functioning under the SU Senate Research Ethics Committee (SREC), as follows:

 - Animal Care and Use (REC: ACU)